CJStadler/CJStadler.github.io/_posts/2021-03-13-algebraic-data-types.md

 So for any type `T` we can take the log (base 2) of the number of possible values of `T` to find out how many bits we need for an equivalent representation.

+### Concrete examples

-Let's try this for some concrete types:
+Let's try this for some concrete types.
+First, some simple ones:
 ```
 bool -> 2
       2^N ≥ 2
         N ≥ lg(2)
         N = 1
 ```
 1 bit for a `bool`, that makes sense!
-Let's try a product type:
+How about a product type?

 ```
 (bool, u8) -> 2 * (2^8) = 512
                     2^N ≥ 512
                       N ≥ lg(512)
                       N = 9
 ```
-This is pretty clear: 1 bit for the `bool` plus 8 for the `u8` equals 9 bits.
+This is what I would expect: 1 bit for the `bool` plus 8 for the `u8` equals 9 bits.

-Now a sum type:
+#### `Option<T>`

+Sum types are more complicated.
+Let's start with `Option<T>`.
+How do we expect this to be represented in memory?
+The simplest thing would seem to be to use 1 bit as a flag for whether the option is `None` or `Some`, plus the bits for `T` itself.

+For example, I would expect `Option<bool>` to require two bits.
+Let's check:

 ```
 Option<bool> -> 1 + 2 = 3